MINDFULNESS YOGA EXPERIENCES

-Northwest Women’s Surf Camps has been offering beach yoga in every camp and retreat event since it’s inception in 2005.
+Northwest Women’s Surf Camps has been offering beach yoga in every camp and retreat event since its inception in 2005.
 Beach Yoga brings the perfect flow of calm and energy as well as student/coaching connection into each of our events.
-For 2018, you’ll experience beach yoga in our women’s Day Surf Camps, women’s Surf Weekenders, and Mindfulness on the Water and in Life- Stand Up Paddle and SUP Yoga Day Camp (Coed).
+For 2019, you’ll experience beach yoga in our women’s Day Surf Camps, women’s Surf Weekenders, and NEW women’s Bodyboard Day Camp.
 At the local Seaside Yoga Studio, you can join Director Lexie Hallahan in her weekly Amrita Mindfulness Yoga class, Renewal and Rise, an all level class with lots of props available.
 See link at bottom of page for Seaside Yoga Studio’s class schedule.
 Join us in one or many yoga experiences here on the beautiful North Coast of Oregon.
 Sessions, classes, camps, upcoming workshops and retreats are offered.
 Experience our unique Mindfulness experiences in this summer’s program, click here.

 In this, it brings us back into the freshness of the moment we are living and temporarily suspends the mind’s mental habit of “past-future-self-and-other”.
 When given consistent exposure to and practice of mindfulness, the mind-body experiences a “re-wiring” of the habituated pathways of the brain.
 By doing so, we can then live in the present moment of Now, this reality, instead of trying to change the past with ruminating, habitual thoughts and judgment or experiencing fear, anxiety and apprehension of what has yet to come.
 Living your life in the present moment opens one up to the vast human experience of being content, calm, tranquil, happy and blissful!